kylejohnson363/Predicting-MLB-Games-with-Machine-Learning/README.md

 The data for this project was sourced from MLB Advanced Media's API, baseball-reference.com and sportsbookreviewonline.com and then pre-processed into a useful form.
 Four classification models were then created and optimized, which then used a voting procedure to make a final prediction.
 ![Diagram](https://github.com/kylejohnson363/Predicting-MLB-Games-with-Machine-Learning/blob/master/MLB%20Diagram.JPG)

+### Benchmark to Outperform
+The performance benchmark for this project is the predictions that the Vegas odds-makers create.
+If the created model can make money by betting against Vegas, then we know the model has added value.
+Below is a graph showing the relationship between the confidence that Vegas has in a prediction vs the percentage of time that prediction is correct.
+The orange and blue lines are quite coorelated, meaning that Vegas is quite good at predicting games, which  makes sense because they would be out of business very quickly otherwise.

 # Conclusions:
 -I was able to create a model that predicts MLB games more accurately and more profitably than the Vegas odds in a statistically significant way.
 I did this by querying data from several online baseball databases and then optimizing several different classification models, before combining them to vote on the outcome of each game.